kyrollos2/FishHook/README.md

 - <ins>import string</ins>: The Python string module provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc. To use these constants, we need to import the module into our code.

-- <ins>import geopandas as gpd<ins>: GeoPandas is an open source project to make working with geospatial data in Python easier.
+- <ins>import geopandas as gpd</ins>: GeoPandas is an open source project to make working with geospatial data in Python easier.
 GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.

 - <ins>import csv</ins>: The Import-Csv cmdlet creates table-like custom objects from the items in CSV files.